Can this man save the Champions League?

 Story highlights

-- Alexander Cerefin elected UEFA president
+- Aleksander Cerefin elected UEFA president

 - 48-year-old runs large legal firm in Slovenia